jillesvangurp/geoplanet2json/README.md

 # Future plans

 We are building a location graph at Localstream using various sources of data, including this one.
-We eventually open up our dataset.
+We may eventually open up some of our dataset.
 However, currently our focus is on building our service.

 I am considering matching this dataset against geonames to add missing coordinates and to further enrich the data.